Fleming's Prime Steakhouse & Wine Bar

-Fleming's Prime Steakhouse & Wine Bar (or simply Fleming's) is an American steakhouse restaurant chain owned and operated by Bloomin' Brands, headquartered in Tampa, Florida.
+Fleming's Prime Steakhouse & Wine Bar (or simply Fleming's) is an American fine dining steakhouse restaurant chain owned and operated by Bloomin' Brands, headquartered in Tampa, Florida.
 In addition to steak and wine, they serve a variety of American cuisine associated with fine dining, such as calamari, chocolate desserts, crab, lobster, and other seasonal specials.
-The Fleming’s 100 is a brand trademark that consists of a collection of 100 wines available by the glass or bottle.

 History

 Founded in 1998 by Paul Fleming and Bill Allen, Fleming's first location was in Newport Beach, California.

 In 2020, Fleming's was one of the many restaurant chains impacted by the COVID-19 pandemic.

+In 2024, Fleming’s officially added A5 Wagyu to 20 locations, with a pre-launch on National Wagyu Day, June 21st.

-As of 2021, the company had 64 locations throughout 26 states and 1 in São Paulo, Brazil, all company-owned.
+As of 2025, the company had 70 locations throughout 26 states and 1 in São Paulo, Brazil, all company-owned.